eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 	cmake ..
 	make

- The Build is complee !
+ The Build is complet !
 You can in a first time Run the Test to tcheck if everything is ok !

 	cd google_test
 	./Google_Tests_run